AdielTuson/rock-paper-scissors/plan.md

 Lose!" message, and if the user wins, will print a "You've Won!" message.

 -plan
 The program will have an interface- a pop-up from the browser asking from the user to choose and write either rock, paper, or scissors.
 The The desired output is the choice of the computer and a message for either winning or losing the game.
+The program will then be able to play a 5 round game that keeps score and reports a winner or loser at the end.

 -The algorithm in pseudocode for this problem:
 //prompt a pop-up box with a message for the user, and ask for his choice